Riso-stratifications and a tree invariant: introduction

-We carry out the above proof for two variants of the local motivic Poincaré series (corresponding to the two kinds of $p$-adic Poincaré series considered e.g.\ by Denef in \cite{Den.rat}): $\tilde P_{X,a}(T)$, whose $T^r$-coefficient is the motivic cardinality of the sets of jets in $\bX(\CC[t]/t^r)$ that are centered at $a$, and $P_{X,a}(T)$, which additionally requires the jets to lift to $\bX(\CC[[t]])$.
+We carry out the above strategy for two variants of the local motivic Poincaré series (corresponding to the two kinds of $p$-adic Poincaré series considered e.g.\ by Denef in \cite{Den.rat}): $\tilde P_{X,a}(T)$, whose $T^r$-coefficient is the motivic cardinality of the sets of jets in $\bX(\CC[t]/t^r)$ that are centered at $a$, and $P_{X,a}(T)$, which additionally requires the jets to lift to $\bX(\CC[[t]])$.
 Treating $\tilde P_{X,a}(T)$ needs an additional quirk: The notion of riso-stratification presented in Section~\ref{sec:i:risostrat} is defined set-theoretically in the sense that it captures riso-triviality of the set $\bX(K)$.
 To obtain the result for $\tilde P_{X,a}(T)$, we introduce an algebraic variant of the riso-stratification, which, in a suitable sense, captures riso-triviality of the ideal defining $\bX$ (see Definition~\ref{defn:alg:riso}).

-Let us also add a remark about the above Step~(c), i.e., that risometries preserve motivic measure.
-While this might seem very natural at first glance, recall that the risometries we consider are just set-theoretic maps, without any algebraicity or definability condition.
-To prove Proposition~\ref{prop:presMeas} nevertheless, we use the full strength of riso-trees, doing an induction over the riso-tree as explained in Section~\ref{sec:i:risotree}.
+Concerning the above Step~(c): While at first glance, it might seem very natural that risometries preserve motivic measure, recall that the risometries we consider are set-theoretic maps, with no condition of algebraicity or definability imposed.
+To prove Proposition~\ref{prop:presMeas} nevertheless, we use the full strength of riso-trees, doing an induction over the riso-tree as explained in Section~\ref{sec:i:tstrat}.